espressomd/espresso/doc/sphinx/particles.rst

     s.virtual_sites=VirtualSitesOff()

 By default, :class:`espressomd.virtual_sites.VirtualSitesOff` is selected.
-This means that virtual particles are not touched during integration. the `have_velocity` attribute determines, whether or not the velocity of virtual sites is calcualted, which carries a performance cost.
+This means that virtual particles are not touched during integration. the `have_velocity` attribute determines, whether or not the velocity of virtual sites is calculated, which carries a performance cost.

 .. _Rigid arrangements of particles: